 Nathan started at Bro Radio in 2009 as a volunteer presenter and during his time at the station has presented and covered almost every on air show.
 After a few years as a volunteer presenter Nathan was offered the opportunity to become a freelance sales person, to increase the stations financial income.
 This experience helped Nathan’s to grow his skills, confidence and experience, which eventually led to him applying for and securing funding for his position from the OFCOM Community Radio fund in 2014.

-Nathan’s role has now become self sufficient, with Nathan being responsible for on air sponsorship, advertising, promotions and events, as well as securing funding to continue the growth of Bro Radio as a volunteer organisation.
+Nathan’s role became self-sufficient, with Nathan being responsible for on air sponsorship, advertising, promotions and events, as well as securing funding to continue the growth of Bro Radio as a volunteer organisation.